Skip to Main Content

 One of the best ways to use stock photos is not to try and find the exact ones you want to use, but to create a Pinterest or mood board of the images you like and share it.
 Your designer can then source similar stock images, and you'll be safe in the knowledge that they are definitely licensed for you to use.

 *We once heard from a client who had been sent a very stern letter from Getty Images, with the instruction to take the photo they had used down or pay a VERY hefty licensing fee.
-They let us pick their images after that!
+They let us pick images for them from our licensed image bank after that!

 Some of the most difficult pictures to get are your team photos.
 There are a number of really common pitfalls with these, including letting people supply their own, or not factoring in that you'll need more when new employees join.